SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/sonarlint-notifications.md

 Smart notifications allow developers using Connected Mode in SonarLint to receive in-IDE notifications from {instance} when:

-* the Quality Gate status (failed / success / warning) of a project /solution _open in the IDE_ changes
+* the Quality Gate status (failed / success) of a project /solution _open in the IDE_ changes
 * a {instance} analysis raises new issues _introduced by this developer in a project /solution open in the IDE_

 ## Activate/deactivate Notifications